stephengineer/ModelTry/README.md

 ---

+## 🚀 Roadmap

+This repository is continuously evolving.
+Planned additions include:

+- **More LLM Architectures**: GPT variants, PaLM, T5, and other major language models
+- **Training Infrastructure**: Distributed training scripts and utilities
+- **Evaluation Suite**: Comprehensive benchmarking tools and metrics
+- **Fine-tuning Tools**: LoRA, QLoRA, and other parameter-efficient methods
+- **Optimization Techniques**: Quantization, pruning, and inference optimizations
+- **Dataset Utilities**: Data loading, preprocessing, and augmentation tools

+---

 **Happy Learning! 🎓**

-This project is designed to be a comprehensive learning resource for deep learning practitioners at all levels.
+This project is designed to be a comprehensive learning resource for LLM practitioners, researchers, and students at all levels.